ElectricityKey Facts

 Key Facts Summary

 This key facts covers Key Facts Summary within Resistance & Ohm's Law for GCSE Physics.
-Revise Resistance & Ohm's Law in Electricity for GCSE Physics with 14 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Resistance & Ohm's Law in Electricity for GCSE Physics with 16 exam-style questions and 30 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 9 of 16 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position